Food Handler Guide: Definition, Responsibilities, Training, Card, and More

-Handwashing is one of the most effective food safety practices that can help reduce the occurrence of foodborne ...
+Handwashing is one of the most effective ways of helping reduce the occurrence of foodborne illnesses.

 In fact, there are several infections, foodborne and not, that can be transmitted when proper handwashing is not followed.
 Every food business must require proper and frequent handwashing for their foodservice employees as part of their approach to food safety, but where can a food worker wash her hands?

 Handwashing is a basic part of food hygiene.
-The Center for Disease Control and Prevention (CDC) mentioned that proper handwashing can reduce up to 50% of known diarrheal cases and even deaths from foodborne illnesses.
+The Center for Disease Control and Prevention (CDC) mentioned that proper handwashing education can reduce the number of people who get sick with diarrhea by 23-40% and diarrheal illness in people with weakened immune systems by 58%.

 To fulfill the intended objectives of handwashing, food handlers must be aware of how and when to properly do it.
 Food handlers must also learn about the basic principles behind the operation.
 Of course, an additional minimum requirement for handwashing is to provide areas for it.